Mekazstan/Predictive-Maintenance/README.md

 # Predictive Maintenance Model
-This repository contains code for a predictive maintenance model designed to predict machinery failure.
+This work contains code for a predictive maintenance model designed to predict machinery failure.
 The model uses an ensemble of feature-engineered variables and employs an Artificial Neural Network (ANN) implemented as a feed-forward neural network classifier.

 ## Contents
 Exploratory Data Analysis (EDA)